ev2900/GitHub_Insigths_History/README.md

 6. Schedule the python script

 Now that everything is set up you will want to repeat step #5 at least every two weeks.
 GitHub insights only keeps two weeks of historic data.
-Running the script at least every two weeks ensures we are storing longer durations of these statistics in the csv files
+Running the script at least every two weeks ensures you are storing longer durations of these statistics in the csv files